-Electric Fuse Box vs Circuit Breaker: How to Protect Your Property from Electrical Damage
+Electric Circuit Breaker vs. Fuse Box: How to Protect Your Property from Electrical Damage

-Breaker vs Fuse Box: Consider Your Establishment’s Needs
+Circuit Breaker vs. Fuse Box: Consider Your Property’s Needs

-Today, circuit breakers are used in new homes instead of fuses.
-The main reason is because a circuit breaker can be reused.
-Once a fuse blows, it has to be replaced.
-Old electric services can have fuses, which can result in dangerous problems.
-This is why people should be cautious of fuses.
 A typical 60 amp fuse box might have one 240 volt circuit for an air conditioner or electric range plus four more fuses for the rest of the wiring in the home.
-Compared to the minimum number of circuits required in a home today, this is totally insufficient.
+Compared to the minimum number of circuits required in a home today, this is totally insufficient on an electrical panel.

-If your home or business still has a fuse box, give the electrical contracting experts at American Electric of Jacksonville a call.
-Our licensed electricians will provide you with a breaker panel that is right-sized to properly meet the indoor and outdoor power requirements of your lifestyle and home.
+If your home or business still has a fuse box, give the electrical contracting experts at American Electric of Jacksonville a call to receive an estimate for our breaker box installation services.
+Our licensed electricians will provide you breaker box electrical service that is properly sized to meet the indoor and outdoor power amperage requirements of your lifestyle and home.

-American Electric of Jacksonville is a fully licensed and insured electrical contractor that is more than capable of helping you with any electrical repair, electrical installation or electrical upgrade, large or small.
+American Electric of Jacksonville is a fully licensed and insured electrical contractor that is more than capable of helping you with any electrical installation, repair or upgrade, large or small.
 We will respond quickly to your call, with an experienced uniformed electrician in a clean work van that contains everything needed to complete your job to your total satisfaction.
 They will always treat your home as if it were their own, and leave the work area neat and tidy.

-Contact American Electric of Jacksonville for a Breaker Panel Installation Consultation and Estimate.
-Call: 904.721.4044
+Contact American Electric of Jacksonville for a consultation for our breaker box installation service and get an estimate.
+Call: (904) 721-4044